Day 7: Warner Springs 109.5 to mile 131.4 (22 miles, 35km)

-Granted I didn’t see a lot other than the trail guiding the way under the narrow torch beam.
+Granted I didn’t see a lot other than the trail gliding away under the narrow beam of torch light.

-By 5:30am the first signs of the sun appeared and I could see without the artificial light, the trail leaving up for a major climb.
-Glade to be doing this in the cool than the heat.
+By 5:30am the first signs of the sun appeared and I could see without the artificial light, the trail leading up for a major climb.
+I’m glade to be doing this in the cool rather than the heat.

-Into some new terrain, the trail lead up and through big rock formations.
+Into some new terrain, the trail lead up and through massive rock formations.
 Plenty of shade to be had under the rocks but not needed just yet.

-10am and I’d completed 12 miles and had a chance to pause for short break watching 6 eagles soar on the thermals – or are they buzzards circling above what they think will be prey, me?
+By 10am I’d completed 12 miles and had a chance to pause for a short break watching 6 eagles soar on the thermals – or are they buzzards circling above what they think will be prey, me?

-The last 6 miles were a chore, up and up and up.
+The last 6 miles were a chore.
+Up, up and up.
 The new shoes didn’t let me down.

-By 12:30pm I had made it the full 18 to Mike’s Place, another awesome individual who has opened up his place to hikers as a place to rest out the boiling afternoon sun.
-On arrival I was tossed a plate of potato hash, onions and hotdogs, plus a cold soda.
+By 12:30pm I had made it the full 18 miles to Mike’s Place, another awesome individual who has opened up his place to hikers as a place to rest up out of the boiling afternoon sun.
+On arrival I was tossed a plate of hashed potatoes, onions and a hotdogs, plus a cold soda.
 And watermelon.
 Unbelievable.
 This is an important water resupply for most and as I write this there must by 25 hikers sleeping out the heat, getting rested up to put another stint in the evening.